 Consider:

-• Weekly staff meetings which end the week with a beer and start the week with new expectations and positivity.
+• Weekly staff meetings that end the week with a treat and start the week with new expectations and positivity.

 • Be as transparent as possible.
 Use forums to recognise people who have gone above and beyond and use them as examples to promote positive behaviour and company values.